githubjyotiranjan/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Istall the python in loca env and place this file in folder and run by command python tic-tac-toe.py
+Install the python in loca env and place this file in folder and run by command python tic-tac-toe.py